Geraldine Platten with one of her paintings in the background

 My first major body of work, The Divinity Collection, celebrates the majesty of other living beings, portraying each subject as inherently sacred.

-Drawing on global religious iconography, the collection invites reflection on our relationship with the natural world and asks how we might treat life on earth differently if we recognised its inherent divinity.
+Drawing on global religious iconography, the collection encourages us to reflect on our relationship with the natural world and asks how we might treat life on earth differently if we recognised its inherent divinity.

 Future collections will explore a broader range of themes, but the intention remains the same: to celebrate life, encourage connection, and remind us of what is precious.